WaffleInvoice Blog

 Features That Matter for Service Businesses

 Mobile invoicing.
 Both tools have iOS and Android apps.
 WaffleInvoice's mobile experience is the primary creation flow, designed to work in 60 seconds with one hand on a phone.
-FreshBooks's mobile app supports the full feature set but feels like a companion to the desktop experience.
+FreshBooks's app supports the full feature set but feels like a companion to the desktop experience.

 Integrations.
-FreshBooks has more native integrations including QuickBooks and Xero sync.
+FreshBooks has more native integrations, including QuickBooks and Xero sync.
 WaffleInvoice integrates with Stripe natively and with everything else through Zapier and the open API.

 Where WaffleInvoice Wins